-The IFRS value of Payables was €1.709k (2017: €2.207k) and under Solvency II does not differ from IFRS.
-The decrease in the value of payables from last year was due to payments related to Unit Linked products which were outstanding during 2017.
+The IFRS value of Payables was €1.774k (2018: €1.709k) and under Solvency II does not differ from IFRS.

 The value of Payables under Solvency II does not significantly differ from IFRS.
 The Company considers that this IFRS value does not differ significantly from the economic value of the liabilities, since amounts payable are due in the short term (less than one year).